CSA FAQ

 Environmental Health – Buying local uses less fossil fuel for transportation and farming without pesticides keeps harsh chemicals out of the environment.

-Community Building – Knowing your farmer and knowing where your food comes from is a huge piece of creating a stronger community.
+Community Building – Knowing your farmer and knowing where your flowers come helps in creating a stronger community.

-What if I go on vacation and need to miss a week?
+What if I and need to miss a week?

 How long is your season?

 Our growing season actually begins the previous fall with the planting of bulbs for our spring collection and continues through the winter with seeds started in the greenhouse.
-With that early start and the help of a new geothermal greenhouse, we begin harvesting some of spring flowers as early as February for Valentine’s Day.
-Each of our three CSA seasons are ten weeks starting with our Spring Share, which begins on March 25th.
+With that early start and the help of a geothermal greenhouse, we begin harvesting some of spring flowers as early as late January, in time for for Valentine’s Day.
+Each of our three CSA seasons are ten weeks starting with our Spring Share, which begins on March 21st.
 There is a week off between each of our seasonal shares.